 - Processing fees — Your lender may charge you a fee for processing your payment each month.

-- Prepayment penalties — Although paying off your loan early may seem like a good way to save on interest charges, it could end up costing you.
-Some lenders may charge a prepayment fee if you pay off your balance before the end of the loan term.
+- Prepayment penalties — Some lenders may charge a prepayment fee if you pay off your balance before the end of the loan term.